toniarnold/DMediatR/doc/docs/iot.md

 [!code-javascript[IotTest.cs](../../test/DMediatR.Tests/appsettings.Iot.json?name=remotes)]

-The certificate path in the `DMediatR:Certificate:FilePath` points to the `cert` directory in the IoT application.
-If you create the initial certificate chain on the Raspberry Pi with `.\Iot init`, manually copy it over to that directory.
+The certificate path in the `DMediatR:Certificate:FilePath` points to the `cert` directory in the Iot application.
+If you create the initial certificate chain on the Raspberry Pi with `./Iot init`, manually copy it over to that directory.

 The first of the two test methods in [IotTest.cs](https://github.com/toniarnold/DMediatR/blob/main/test/DMediatR.Tests/Grpc/IotTest.cs)